buildtesters/buildtest/CONTRIBUTING.rst

   - Link: https://app.snyk.io/org/hpc-buildtest/

 When contributing back to buildtest, please consider checking the following GitHub apps, most important being **Travis-CI** as it will test your pull request before merging to ``devel`` branch.

+- **Stale**  - buildtest is using this app to close outdated issues.
+This is configured in ``.github/stale.yml``.
+If there is no activity on a issue after certain time period, **probot-stale** will mark the issue and project maintainers can close it manually.
+For more details on Stale refer to the `documentation <https://probot.github.io/>`_

+- **Issue-Label-Bot** - buildtest is using this app to mark issues using Machine Learning.
+This app can be found in marketplace at https://github.com/marketplace/issue-label-bot.
+The configuration ``.github/issue_label_bot.yaml`` defines the settings for **issue-label bot** when marking new issues with the corresponding labels.
+For a list of predictions on all issues check the following link: https://mlbot.net/data/HPC-buildtest/buildtest-framework

 Release Process
 ---------------

 Every buildtest release will be tagged with a version number using format **X.Y.Z**.
 Every release will have a git tags such as ``v1.2.3`` to correspond to release **1.2.3**.
 Git tags should be pushed to upstream by **release manager** only.
 The process for pushing git tags can be described in the following article:  `Git Basics - Tagging <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_

 We will create annotated tags as follows::